Why Attorneys Should Use an Expert Witness Agency

 With access to vast databases of experts that span across practice areas and industries, expert witness agencies connect attorneys to experts that are knowledgeable, experienced, and credible.
 But sometimes it is difficult for an attorney to immediately ascertain the type of expert that is needed.
 Agencies are particularly useful at the preliminary stages of litigation, as they can assess the merits of a claim and decide which course of action is best.
 Several experts may be necessary and in which case, the agency can assemble a team of professionals from different industries to work together.

-Agencies are also equipped with researchers across every practice area that can identify the kind of experts that would work for the attorneys’ needs.
-The Expert Institute, for example, offers a team of in-house physicians that can be consulted for medical claims as well as quick questions.
+Agencies are also equipped with researchers across every practice area who can identify the kind of experts that would work for the attorneys’ needs.
+Expert Institute, for example, offers a team of in-house physicians who can be consulted for medical claims as well as quick questions.

 Another important (but oftentimes underestimated) aspect of an expert witness is his demeanor, personality, and communication skills.
 If the expert will be testifying at trial, the main purpose is to help the jury better understand the facts at issue by explaining complex information in layman’s terminology.
 Thus, experts should know how to interpret their specialty, apply it to the facts at issue, and effectively communicate to an audience.
 It does not matter if the expert is the most qualified person in their entire industry, if a jury does not understand the expert, the testimony will be of little use.

 Likewise, experts need to establish their credibility, which involves more than just reciting their résumé.
 They need to appear honest, personable, and trustworthy.
-The importance of a likeable expert does not just apply to experts that an attorney plans on calling to testify at trial.
-Non-testifying experts should also be amiable, well spoken, and easy to work with.
+The importance of a likable expert does not just apply to experts that an attorney plans on calling to testify at trial.
+Non-testifying experts should also be amiable, well-spoken, and easy to work with.
 They will undoubtedly be spending large amounts of time with counsel so a positive working relationship is necessary.

 However, it is not always easy for an attorney to gauge these unquantifiable but critical characteristics from first meeting an expert randomly chosen from a web engine search.
 At expert witness agencies, all experts in the databases have been vetted in regard to their performances both in and out of the courtroom to ensure that they are not just experts in their fields but are experts at being experts.
 Thus, attorneys are guaranteed that the experts bring forth not just their knowledge base and skill set but also a stellar in-court performance record and an engaging, affable personality.